Kiranats2006/E-commerce-assignment/Readme.md

 - Fetch User: Retrieve user by email/username.
 - Validate Password: Compare the entered password with the hashed one using bcrypt.compare().
 If they match, authenticate the user; otherwise, return an error.

+## **Milestone 8**
+- Create the card component with props.
+- Design the homepage layout using grid or flexbox.

 -- THANKYOU --